syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Syncfusion.Pdf.Grid<br/><br/></td><td>
 Required for inserting a table in the PDF document.<br/><br/></td></tr>
 </table>
 The **PdfDocument** object represents an entire PDF document that is being created.
-The following code snippet shows how to create a PDF document and add a page to it, along with the page settings.
+The following code example shows how to create a PDF document and add a page to it along with the page settings.

 {% highlight c# %}
 [C#]

-/Create a new PDF document
+/Creates a new PDF document

 PdfDocument document = new PdfDocument();

-//Add page settings
+//Adds page settings

 document.PageSettings.Orientation = PdfPageOrientation.Landscape;

 document.PageSettings.Margins.All = 50;

-//Add a page to the document
+//Adds a page to the document

 PdfPage page = document.Pages.Add();